clairek09/MIC/Modules/M04-load-balancing-non-https-traffic-azure/includes/6-exercise-create-traffic-manager-profile-using-azure-portal.md

-# Exercise: Create a Traffic Manager Profile using the Azure portal

 In this exercise, you will create a Traffic Manager profile to deliver high availability for the fictional Contoso Ltd organization's web application.